cloudposse/terraform-aws-eks-node-group/README.md

 ### Sources of Information

-- This code examples below are manually updated and have a tendency to fall out of sync with actual clode, particularly with respect to usage of other modules.
+- The code examples below are manually updated and have a tendency to fall out of sync with actual code, particularly with respect to usage of other modules.
 Do not rely on them.
-- The documentation on this page about this module's inputs, output, and compliance is all automatically generated and is up-to-date as of the release date.
+- The documentation on this page about this module's inputs, outputs, and compliance is all automatically generated and is up-to-date as of the release date.
 After the code itself, this is your best source of information.
 - The code in [examples/complete](examples/complete) is automatically tested before every release, so that is a good place to look for verified example code.
 Keep in mind, however, it is code for testing, so